 Selenium WebDriver uses 8 types of locators to locate an element on the web page.
 They are as follows:

-Id locator is the safest and fastest locator to locate an element based on the value of “ID” attribute on a web page.
+ID locator is the safest and fastest locator to find the location of an element based on the value of “ID” attribute on a web page.
 It is the most efficient and preferred way to find a web element.

-Since Id is unique for each element on the web page so it can be easily identified.
-It is always the first choice for the testers.
-It is mostly account number or college name that will be unique.
+Since ID is unique for each element on the web page so it can be easily identified.
+It is always the first choice for testers.
+It is mostly an account number, college name, username, password, or sign in button that will be unique.

-The following is the syntax to use locator type.
+The general syntax to use id locator is as follows:

 WebElement element = driver.findElement(By.locatorType("Attribute value"));